Postgraduate Diploma/MA Foundation Course in Psychodynamic Psychotherapy: Part One Qualifying Course in Psychodynamic Psychotherapy (D58)

 Not sure where to start?
 View the training pathway

-- Students from a non-clinical background can be considered if they have completed some introductory training and a psychiatric placement.
+This course is for mental health professionals, including: psychiatrists, psychologists, social workers, nurses, and other mental ehalth workers in the NHS or voluntary sector.
+Students from a non-clinical background can be considered if they have completed some introductory training and a psychiatric placement.

 The course consists of following elements:

-Years one and two
+Years One and Two

-You will meet in groups of 8-10 students with a clinical seminar leader (one in the first year and a second in year two).
+You will meet in groups of 8-10 students with a clinical seminar leader - one in the first year and a second in year two.
 You will take it in turns to present your psychotherapy patient.
 The aim is to reinforce the clinical skills you learned in the supervision group but also to link the clinical material with theoretical ideas and to introduce the idea of clinical formulation.

 Theory seminars take place weekly in a group of 20-25 students with a series of different seminar leaders.
 The aim is to introduce you to fundamental psychoanalytic concepts and texts, looking at these both historically and with reference to different theoretical traditions.
 There is reading to be undertaken prior to each seminar.

-Workshops take place three times a term in a group of 20-25 students and provide an opportunity for developing clinical skills or understanding through more active learning, e.g. role play and small groups.
+Workshops take place three times a term in a group of 20-25 students, and provide an opportunity for developing clinical skills or understanding through more active learning, e.g. role play and small groups.

 You are required to be in personal psychotherapy at least once a week with a psychoanalytic psychotherapist registered by the British Psychoanalytic Council, preferably beginning six months before the course starts and continuing at least until clinical work is completed.
 The cost of psychotherapy is not included in the course fee and is by private arrangement with the psychotherapist.
-The course tutor can help you find suitable vacancies with a psychotherapist if required.
+The course tutor can help you find a suitable vacancy with a psychotherapist if required.